Connect with others who understand.

 Managing Side Effects of Chemotherapy

 Managing the side effects of chemotherapy while coping with treatment can feel overwhelming.
 However, you can manage most side effects at home with remedies to feel more comfortable.
-Talk to your doctor or ask fellow members on MyBCTeam for ways to find relief from your side effects.
+Talk to your doctor or ask other members on MyBCTeam for ways to find relief from your side effects.
 Many members have likely experienced similar side effects and can share their tips and suggestions.

 Talk With Others Who Understand

-On MyBCTeam, the social network for people with breast cancer and their loved ones, more than 58,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, the social network for people with breast cancer and their loved ones, more than 72,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

-Have you experienced these chemotherapy side effects?
+Have you experienced chemotherapy side effects?
 How did you manage them?
 Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.

-Get the latest articles about breast cancer sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
 Learn more about her here.